pear2/Services_Linkback/README.rst

 ***********************
-PEAR2 Services_Pingback
+PEAR2 Services_Linkback
 ***********************

-Pingback client and server implementation for PHP 5.3+.
+Pingback and webmention client and server implementation for PHP 5.3+.

 Glossary: